The Performance of Compression-Based Denoisers: Main Results

 \subsection{Denoising Performance}

 From the previous section we have a characterization of the asymptotic behavior of $Q\idx{n}_{\Z^k, \Y^k}$.
 The denoising performance depends on the joint distribution of source, observation, and reconstruction $\xs, \zs, \ys$, which motivates the following results.
 Recall that we have the Markov chain $\X^n\mchain\Z^n\mchain\Y^n$.
 However, for fixed $n,k$, the Markov relation $\X^k\mchain\Z^k\mchain\Y^k$ for $k<n$ does not hold in general, due to the ``memory'' in $\xs$.
 We next show that the \emph{empirical} joint distribution of the source, the observation, and the denoiser output asymptotically satisfies this Markov condition.
-We require the following mild assumption on $\xs, \zs$. \begin{definition} Suppose $\xs, \zs$ are jointly stationary.
+We require the following mild assumption on $\xs, \zs$.
+Henceforth we will consider double-sided extensions of the processes $(\xs, \zs)$, which will exist and still be ergodic. \begin{definition} Suppose $\xs, \zs$ are jointly stationary.
 We define their \emph{double-sided mixing coefficient} as

 and say that $(\xs, \zs)$ are \emph{double-sided mixing} if additionally

 Hereafter we use $\mixcoeff_k := \mixcoeff_k\left(\xs, \zs\right)$ for brevity. \end{definition}

 Despite the fact that $\thedist_{\X_0|\Z_{-k}^k}\left(x_0\given \Z_{-k}^k\right) \toae \thedist_{\X_0|\Z_{-k}^k}\left(x_0\given \Z_{-\infty}^\infty \right)$ (by the martingale convergence theorem), it is not hard to construct processes for which the $\mixcoeff_k$ never vanish.
 However, the class of pairs of processes that are double-sided mixing is large and arguably includes all those of practical interest.
 For example, for reasonable $\Pzgx$, requiring $\xs$ to be a Markov chain is more than enough: \begin{prop} \assumefinitealphabet{} Suppose $\xs$ is an ergodic Markov chain, and suppose $\Pzgx\left(\z\given \x\right) > 0$ for all $\z, \x$.
 Then, $\mixcoeff_k\to 0$ exponentially fast. \end{prop} This result can be extended to the case when $\xs$ is an order-$m$ Markov process.